-For more than 40 years, The Montessori School of the Mahoning Valley has provided the children of the Mahoning Valley with a world-class Montessori education.
+For 45 years, The Montessori School of the Mahoning Valley has provided the children of the Mahoning Valley with a world-class Montessori education.
 The school follows the educational methods and philosophy of Dr. Maria Montessori—physician, educator, and humanitarian—who discovered that children are born with an innate craving and ability to absorb information about the world around them through their senses and experiences.

 When you choose to enroll your child at The Montessori School of the Mahoning Valley, your child will benefit from the following Montessori principles:

 “These very children reveal to us the most vital need of their development, saying : 'Help me to do it alone!'"
 Dr. Maria Montessori, From Childhood to Adolescence

 One of Dr. Montessori’s earliest observations was that the child’s environmental experience is key to their development.
 Children learn by touching, seeing, smelling, tasting, and listening.
 To that end, the whole Montessori learning environment—room, materials, and social climate—is mindfully prepared to ignite the child’s natural desire to learn through exploration and discovery.